Faith Serves Ethiopia

 In March, 2010, our first exploratory Vision team; Jeff Chapman, Walt McDaniel and Maria Rodriguez visited the Abaya ADP.
 They returned and shared their experience with our congregation and Session.
 Session voted enthusiastically to become part of Sacramento Hope and to support the Abaya ADP.
 Session adopted a cov·e·nant [kuhv–uh-nuhnt] Ecclesiastical; a solemn agreement between the members of a church to act together in harmony with the precepts of the gospel.
 (See our covenant below).

 We turned our global mission attention to the Abaya ADP.
 Faith’s World Vision Child Sponsorship Ambassador Donna Touros began working with our congregation to focus sponsoring children in the ADP.
-The Faith congregation embraced the opportunity and are currently sponsoring 69 children in the ADP.
-Our mission ministry did a fundraiser for a water project in 2010, and collected $19,000 in contributions from the congregation to build a 6,604 US gallon water reservoir with one distribution point that serves approximately 2,000 members of a kebele (neighborhood community).
+The Faith congregation embraced the opportunity.
+Our mission ministry did a fundraiser for a water project in 2010, and collected $19,000 in contributions from the congregation to build a 6,604 US gallon water reservoir with one distribution point that serves approximately 2,000 members of a woreda (neighborhood community).

 In 2011, Faith held its first Hope Sunday with several information and child sponsorship displays with representation by the Ethiopian Orthodox Church.
 In 2011, Faith raised $33,000 to contribute to a school block, that consists of 3 classroom, holding about 80 students each.